phalcon/documentation/docs/tutorial-basic.md

 }
 ```

-!!! info "NOTE"

-    We assign the results of the `find` to a magic property on the `view` object.
-This sets this variable with the assigned data and makes it available in our view

-In our view file `views/index/index.phtml` we can use the `$users` variable as follows:
+Now, in our view file `views/index/index.phtml` we will have access to the users found in the database.
+These will be available in the variable `$users`.
+This variable has the same name as the one we use in `$this->view->users`.

 The view will look like this: